 Parental Rights Lawyers in Hilton Head Island, SC

-Parental rights include the right to physical access to your child as well as the right to make major decisions concerning your child, such as decisions concerning health, medical care, education, religious upbringing, and other important life matters.
-Furthermore, South Carolina parents are expected to provide financial support for their biological children regardless of marital status.
-This latter responsibility is accomplished through mandated child support.
+Parental rights include the right to physical access to your child and the right to make major decisions about their health, medical care, education, religious upbringing, and other important life matters.
+South Carolina also requires parents to provide financial support for their biological children regardless of marital status, enforced through mandated child support.

-Connect with Clark & Stevens, P.A. by phone at (843) 258-5550 or via our website to schedule a consultation with a Beaufort County parental rights attorney.
+Connect with Clark & Stevens, P.A. by phone at (843) 258-5550 or through our website to schedule a consultation with a parental rights attorney in Hilton Head Island.

 Child Custody & Visitation in South Carolina